TheorieMPQ/cluster-guide/IRENE_guide.md

 11) `export JULIA_DEPOT_PATH="/ccc/cont003/dsku/blanchet/home/user/unipdide/username/.julia"` (replace username by your username!)
 12) Run julia, check with `]status` that you have the desired packages and have fun!

-If you're a bit lazy you can ask me and I can send you a compressed file that contains the following packages:
+If you're a bit lazy you can ask me (Kaelan) and I can send you a compressed file that contains the following packages:

 QuantumOpticsBase, QuantumOptics, LinearAlgebra, SparseArrays, ElasticArrays, Random, Distributions, Statistics, DifferentialEquations, OrdinaryDiffEq, DiffEqBase, DiffEqCallbacks, LightGraphs, Kronecker, IterativeSolvers, LinearMaps, DataStructures, KrylovKit, Interpolations, JLD, JLD2, BSON, Revise, Distributed, LsqFit, Optim, Conda, PyCall, FFTW, AbstractFFTs, ProgressMeter, MLDataUtils, StatsBase, Dates, Flux